Quick Summary

 Scotland reformed the council tax multipliers in 2017, making Bands E–H proportionally more expensive than in England.
 A Band H property in Scotland pays 245% of Band D — compared to just 200% in England.

-Every council tax bill in Scotland includes a Scottish Water charge of approximately £420 per year at Band D. This covers water supply and sewerage.
+Every council tax bill in Scotland includes a Scottish Water charge of £652 per year at Band D (£301.95 for water supply and £350.37 for sewerage, 2026/27 rates).
+This is the same for all 32 councils.
 In England, water is billed separately — which means direct comparisons of "council tax" between Scotland and England are misleading unless you account for this.

 When people say "Scottish council tax is higher," they're often comparing a Scottish bill (which includes water) against an English bill (which doesn't).
-Strip out the water charge and the council-only portion averages £1,170 — lower than many English councils.
+Strip out the water charge and the council-only portion averages £1,653 — broadly comparable to many English councils.

 Discounts and exemptions